MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/includes/cc-visual-studio-code-powershell-prerequisites.md

 - Install Visual Studio Code.
 See [Download Visual Studio Code](https://code.visualstudio.com/download)
 - Install the PowerShell extension for Visual Studio Code.
 See [PowerShell for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell)
 - Install PowerShell 7.4 or higher.
 See [Install PowerShell on Windows, Linux, and macOS](/powershell/scripting/install/installing-powershell)
-- Install the Azure PowerShell AZ module version 11.1.0 or higher.
+- Install the Az PowerShell  module version 11.1.0 or higher.
 See [How to install Azure PowerShell](/powershell/azure/install-azure-powershell)

-   To [update an existing installation](/powershell/module/powershellget/update-module), use `Update-Module -Name Az -Force`
+   To [update an existing installation to the latest version](/powershell/module/powershellget/update-module), use `Update-Module -Name Az -Force`

 ### Verify installation